SWE266-OnlineBankingApp/bankofirvine/README.md

 setx /m path "%path%;<DIR>"
 ```

-We can now test the application.
+After all the preparations, we can now test the application.
 Change to the relevant directory and execute the test program.
 ```
 cd bankofirvine/application